 If you see this symbol, you most likely have a battery problem.
 Replacing the battery is very expensive if you get it done by Apple stores or Apple-authorised service providers.
 They will replace the whole top case, including your WORKING keyboard, trackpad, touch bar, and speakers, along with the faulty battery.
 Of course, you must pay for all these components if your Mac is out of warranty.
 A third-party repairer may replace the defective battery only at a low cost.

 If all the above attempts fail to fix your MacBook, you might consider using a professional MacBook repair service.

 There are two types of services.
 The first type is Apple Stores and Apple Authorised Service Providers (ASP).
 The second type is a third-party repairer.
 We will discuss the pros and cons of these services.

-If your Mac is under warranty, you don’t have to worry about anything except for your data.
+If your Mac is under warranty, you don’t have to worry about anything except your data.
 They will replace the faulty component for free.
 Apple will NOT take responsibility for your data or provide data transfer/recovery service.
 Therefore make sure the service will not affect your data.
-If the service could cause data loss and you haven’t backed up your data on iCloud, you may need to backup the data to an external hard drive yourself or use a professional data recovery service.
+If the service could cause data loss and you haven’t backed up your data on iCloud, you may need to back up the data to an external hard drive or use a professional data recovery service.

-If you have purchased AppleCare+ that covers water damage, Apple will charge a $429 excess fee to get your Mac repaired.
+If you purchased AppleCare+, which covers water damage, Apple would charge a $429 excess fee to repair your Mac.